Last updated on September 1st, 2023 at 06:27 pm

 No one’s sure where the name ‘London’ came from – notwithstanding various theories, its roots lie buried in the mists of time.
 And, despite a legendary story that it was founded by Brutus of Troy, it’s pretty certain that the first significant settlement in London was Roman, in the first century AD.
 Even so, a couple of thousand years is a reasonable length of time and each successive era has left its stamp.
 The past co-exists with the present.
 It’s always been a major port, and culturally diverse: these days, it is claimed that its inhabitants speak about 300 different languages (though of course the native tongue is Cockney).

 London is an expensive place, but there’s an awful lot to do that won’t cost you a penny.
 For one thing, most of the truly amazing museums don’t charge entry fees.
 If you explore by foot, you will stumble across some of London’s hidden treasures as well as taking in the sights.
 And London is blessed with some wonderful open areas – not just those in the centre, like St James’s Park, but further afield too – like Greenwich, Hampstead Heath and Richmond.
 Every now and again, you come across some delightful square, often a little park in its own right.
 Most of the major attractions in Westminster – the Abbey, Houses of Parliament, Whitehall, Trafalgar Square, Buckingham Palace – are within easy walking distance of one another.
 A short tube ride will take you to St Paul’s, or the Tower of London.
-There’s an almost bewildering amount of things to look at; here are a few favourites:
+There’s an almost bewildering amount of things to look at, many of them free – here are a few favourites (click or tap an image for more information):

 London’s pretty easy to find, but unless you’re brave or know your way around I wouldn’t suggest driving in it.
 London’s drivers are pretty good in my opinion – but it is a hectic place and very easy to get lost.
 Amazingly for such an important city, there is no motorway into the centre – the M4 tries, but gives up somewhere near Hammersmith.
 You also need to be aware of the congestion charge (look it up on Transport for London’s website ).